iVideoGameBoss/PhoenixHeadTracker/README.md

 Opentrack https://github.com/opentrack/opentrack/releases

 # How to build using Visual Studio 22
-PhoenixHeadTracker is based on the AirAPI_Windows.dll :https://github.com/MSmithDev/AirAPI_Windows: You will find the AirAPI_Windows.dll and hidapi.dll in the PhoenixHeadTracker/bin/x64/Debug/ folder.
-These two files are required in order to connect to Nreal Air glasses.
+PhoenixHeadTracker is based on the AirAPI_Windows.dll :https://github.com/MSmithDev/AirAPI_Windows: You will find the custom version of AirAPI_Windows.dll that supports roll data and also hidapi.dll in the PhoenixHeadTracker/bin/x64/Release/ and or debug folder.
+These two files are required in order to connect to Xreal Air glasses.
+The version of AirAPI_Windows.dll included with PhoenixHeadTracker supports roll data.

 Once you clone the project, open in Visual Studio 22 by clicking on PhoenixHeadTracker.sln.
-Make sure you set to build on x64 and debug.Then simply click on start.
+Make sure you set to build on x64 and debug or release.
+Then simply click on start.

 ![visualstudio22](https://user-images.githubusercontent.com/129109589/228050319-965458a1-af36-466a-8aa7-c45364bc91dd.png)

-Make sure that both AirAPI_Windows.dll and hidapi.dll are in the debug folder.
+Make sure that both AirAPI_Windows.dll and hidapi.dll are in the debug and release folder.
 I have included them with project.

 ![Screenshot 2023-03-27 145335](https://user-images.githubusercontent.com/129109589/228051761-b6afc531-5881-4ea3-b935-c2c07860951e.png)